Gaseous Cycle - An Introduction to Atmospheric and Hydrospheric Processes

 - Role: Nitrites and nitrates are essential nitrogen compounds that can be absorbed by plants as nutrients.

-Natural Sources of Methane Emissions
+Natural Sources of Methane Emissions in Ecosystems

 - Description: Methane is produced naturally by anaerobic bacteria during the decomposition of organic matter in wetlands, oceans, and the digestive systems of animals.